-The Authority must approve any changes or amendments to the HOME application addendum that result in changes to development funding or structure.
+The Authority must approve any changes or amendments to the SRDP application that result in changes to the development's funding or structure.
 All requests for award revisions must be submitted in writing to your assigned Program Coordinator.

 PUBLIC DISCLOSURE REQUIREMENTS